rbisdorff/Digraph3/docSphinx/pearls.rst

 |        :math:`\min\big(r(P),r(Q)\big)` when :math:`r(P) \leq 0.0 \; \land \; r(Q) \leq 0.0`;
 |        :math:`0.0` otherwise.

-Mind that the disjunctive, as well as the conjunctive epistemic fusion operator, like a mean or an average operator, are not associative when multiple characteristic values must be fused together.
-In this case, all positive and negative terms get separately fused and their respective final results get again submitted to the fusion operator.
 As a consequence, when there exist conjointly positive and negative epistemic evidences for a statement, the truthfulness or falseness of their epistemic fusion always becomes **indeterminate**.

 Lest us now apply this bipolar-valued logical characteristic calculus to elementary set theory.